SNHU Alumna Krysta Lewis Launches Organic Cosmetics Company

 Cyr said Lewis’ business concept is strong, but it’s her ability to execute her vision that’s even more important.
 “That’s where real businesses are made, and Krysta has shown great capacity in that regard,” he said.
 “She also demonstrated an eagerness to learn from others, flexibility in approaching the market and, in her case, the many channels/revenue streams to consider, and capacity to respond to the unexpected.”

-In addition to the Paul Mitchell distribution deal, Aisling products are available through a website, and Lewis attends tradeshows and expos.
-She especially likes going to customers' homes and holding "makeover nights" to showcase her products and talk to women about their makeup.
+Products are available through a website, and Lewis attends trade shows and expos.
+She especially likes going to customers’ homes and holding “makeover nights” to showcase her products and talk to women about their makeup.
 Other options come with their own pros and cons.
-Pursuing large retail outlets can increase the brand's visibility, but many retail chains are struggling.
+Pursuing large retail outlets can increase the brand’s visibility, but many retail chains are struggling.
 Direct-to-consumer is a favorite vehicle, but many consumers are skeptical to try new makeup products without first testing them in person.
-In the next year, Lewis said she wants to explore which channels she should pursue.
-"I do want to be the leading option for organic, transparent makeup," she said.

 Although she didn’t study business at SNHU, she said her concentrations – business writing and professional writing – have served her well since so much of her communication with vendors, laboratories and customers is in writing.
 “Everything that you’re writing is a reflection of you,” she said.
 “So when I’m communicating things, it’s so important that I represent myself well through writing.
 That’s really where that came into play.
 I couldn’t speak more highly about the program for allowing me to do what I needed to do personally but still allow me to get my degree.”